Chapter III: The Challenges

 3.4 The Geopolitical Dimension: Who Wins the Quantum Race?

-United States: Dominant in private-sector diversity (Google, IBM, Microsoft, Quantinuum, IonQ, Rigetti, PsiQuantum, QuEra, Atom Computing, D-Wave) and venture capital funding ($1.7 billion of $2.6 billion global VC in 2024).
+United States: Dominant in private-sector diversity (Google, IBM, Microsoft, Quantinuum, IonQ, Rigetti, PsiQuantum, QuEra, Atom Computing, Infleqtion, D-Wave) and venture capital funding ($1.7 billion of $2.6 billion global VC in 2024).
 Home to DARPA QBI, CHIPS and Science Act quantum funding, NSF quantum information science centers, and major national laboratories.
 JPMorgan recently announced plans[5] to invest up to $10 billion across strategic technology sectors including quantum computing.
+On April 14, 2026 (World Quantum Day), DARPA announced a second quantum program—Heterogeneous Architectures for Quantum (HARQ)—complementary to QBI and focused on combining qubit modalities (e.g., computing qubits with memory qubits).
+19 performer teams across 15 organizations were selected at launch, including IonQ for diamond-NV quantum memory work[9].

-China: Estimated $15 billion+ in government investment (unconfirmed officially; estimates range from $4–17 billion in actual expenditure).
+China: Estimated $15 billion+ in government investment (unconfirmed officially).
 USTC (Hefei) is world-class, having demonstrated quantum advantage claims with Jiuzhang (photonic) and Zuchongzhi (superconducting).
 Strong in quantum communications, operating a QKD satellite network.
-In March 2025, China announced a national venture capital guidance fund mobilizing 1 trillion yuan ($138 billion)—but this covers all strategic emerging technologies (AI, semiconductors, biotech, 6G, quantum, and others) over a 20-year horizon, with only ~$14.2 billion in actual government seed capital and the remainder to be leveraged from local governments and private sources.
-No quantum-specific allocation has been disclosed.
-Less visibility into private-sector activity and limited collaboration with Western research community.
+In March 2025, China announced a national venture capital guidance fund mobilizing 1 trillion yuan ($138 billion) for cutting-edge fields including quantum technology.
+In February 2026, Origin Quantum released Origin Pilot, the first publicly downloadable quantum operating system, aligned with the 15th Five-Year Plan's designation of quantum as one of six strategic "future industries"[10].
+Visibility into private-sector activity remains limited and collaboration with the Western research community has narrowed further under tightening U.S. export controls.

 Europe: EU Quantum Flagship (>€1 billion).
 Strong academic base and growing startup ecosystem: IQM (Finland), Pasqal (France), Alice & Bob (France), Quantum Motion (UK).
-Multiple DARPA QBI Stage B companies are non-US-headquartered (Nord Quantique and Xanadu in Canada, Quantum Motion in the UK).
+Multiple DARPA QBI Stage B companies are European-affiliated (Nord Quantique, Quantum Motion, Xanadu).
 Concern about “brain drain” to the US remains persistent.

 Other notable programs: